You've taken drone training courses and passed a written exam. A final clearance is needed for Advanced Operations Certification.

 Upon booking, I will be provided with your contact information to arrange a date, time, and location.
 Or, contact me directly via details on this page for pre-booking questions.

-Coaching CANNOT be provided during an actual in-person evaluation.
-You must arrive FULLY ready to satisfy Transport Canada knowledge requirements for Pilots of Remotely Piloted Aircraft Systems.
+Coaching cannot be provided during an actual in-person evaluation.
+You must arrive fully ready to satisfy Transport Canada knowledge requirements for Pilots of Remotely Piloted Aircraft Systems.

 Get In Touch

-Examiner
+RPAS Examiner

 Barry Lavallee at 647-563-0169

-Examination Locations Available
+Locations

 Brampton Ontario L7A 5L3, GPS: 43.6724, -79.8266